zacharysparrow/PEPPr/README.md

 Standard deviations are computed in the logarithmically-transformed space and can be used to gauge model uncertainty for each prediction.

 IDs for the inverse and valorization set are in the form:

 X-X-X-X-X-X-X-X-X-X

 where each X corresponds to the fraction of the following base polymers used to "computationally blend" the data point:

 PE38 V3 - PE98 V2 - PE121 - PE198 - PE277 - PE8 V2 - PE18 - PE357 V3 - commercial degraded - post consumer degraded

 Note that the commercial degraded and post comsumer degraded entries are not applicable for the inverse set, resulting in IDs that contain two fewer entries.
 Inference on all of the data sets included herein should run in a matter of seconds on a standard desktop or laptop computer.

-We note that all ML models are stored in models/ with the .pt file extension, so no training is required to use PEPPr.
-Please see eval_peppr.py for a demonstration of how to load the models and use them for inference.

 ## Reference
 If you use this repository, please cite the following work:
 **COMING SOON**

-## TODO
-- add reference